cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - can use inline functions for smaller funcs (no dependencies)
 - otherwise store the Lambda zip in S3 and reference the S3 func in your CF
 - can launch Lambdas from S3 across multiple accounts
-	- launch the CF in the detination account
+	- launch the CF in the destination account
 	- add a bucket policy in the source account to allow principal (other AWS account IDs) to access the bucket
 	- add an execution role in the destination account to allow `Get` and `List` S3 buckets